rsomervail/dusk2dawn/README.md

 Sleep.
 1–14.

 	History:
+    18/12/2025 ver 4.0.0 Fixed various bugs that broke the GUI on newer versions of EEGLAB & MATLAB (quick update, more bugfixes for new MATLAB versions on the way)
     15/01/2024 ver 3.4.1 Added published paper to cite when using D2D
     25/10/2023 ver 3.4.0 Added button to GUI to automatically generate a script from current settings.
 Also misc bugfixes.
 	27/09/2023 ver 3.3.1 GUI bugfixes & misc improvements.